-Join George Maestri for an in-depth discussion in this video Adding textures to materials, part of Rendering Using Cycles in Blender.
+Join George Maestri for an in-depth discussion in this video Adding textures to materials, part of Blender: Rendering with Cycles.

 One way to add additional characteristics to a surface is to add Textures.…So, let's take a look at how to add Textures within the Cycle's Renderer.…So, we have got a basic scene here and I am going to go ahead and turn on…Rendered in the viewport.
 You can see we have our table with our bowl.…And in fact let's go ahead and start working on the table itself.…So, I am going to go ahead and click on that and highlight it.…And you'll see that it doesn't have a Material applied.…